Confluence PDF export alternative

 IT setup guides

-Permissions, configuration steps, and technical prerequisites often change as the product and platform evolve.
+Permissions, configuration steps and technical prerequisites often change as the product evolves.

 Security documentation

-Security, hosting, compliance, and data handling content should stay accurate rather than circulate as old attachments.
+Security, hosting, compliance and data handling content should stay accurate, not circulate as old attachments.

 Implementation guides

-Onboarding steps, responsibilities, and project guidance are easier to maintain when they remain connected to the source.
+Onboarding steps, responsibilities and project guidance are easier to maintain when they stay connected to the source.

 Product overviews